diku-dk/CFAL-bench/MG/README.md

 Put make.def in NPB3.4-OMP/config

-Then run the benchmark with bench_omp.sh
+Then run the benchmark with `bench_omp.sh` for OpenMP on 32 cores, or `bench_seq.sh` for the sequential version.